2008 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The penny obverse maintains the classic 1909 design that has remained virtually unchanged for over a century.

-The coin displays Lincoln’s right-facing profile image in the center with distinct inscriptions positioned strategically around the portrait.
-You can identify four key inscriptions: “LIBERTY” positioned above Lincoln’s head, the date “2008” to the right of Lincoln’s neckline, and the designer’s initials “VDB” for Victor David Brenner located on Lincoln’s shoulder truncation.
+The coin displays Lincoln’s right-facing profile image in the center, with four key inscriptions positioned strategically around the portrait.
+These are: “LIBERTY” above Lincoln’s head, the date “2008” to the right of the neckline, “IN GOD WE TRUST” arching across the top, and the designer’s initials “VDB” for Victor David Brenner on Lincoln’s shoulder truncation.

 The Reverse Of The 2008 Penny

-The 2008 Lincoln cent reverse showcases the majestic centrally placed Memorial building with Lincoln’s seated President’s statue visible between the columns.
-Each coin displays the standard inscriptions including “UNITED STATES OF AMERICA,” FG initials for Frank Gasparro, “ONE CENT,” and “E PLURIBUS UNUM” arranged to the right of the Memorial near the decorative shrubbery elements.
+The 2008 Lincoln cent reverse showcases the majestic, centrally placed Lincoln Memorial building, with Lincoln’s seated statue visible between the columns.
+Each coin displays the standard inscriptions: “UNITED STATES OF AMERICA” and “ONE CENT” on the periphery, “E PLURIBUS UNUM” above the Memorial, and the initials “FG” for Frank Gasparro near the decorative shrubbery to the right.

 Other Features Of The 2008 Penny

-Like all Lincoln pennies minted after 1982, these coins consist of 97.5% zinc core with 2.5% copper plating, weighing 2.5 grams and measuring 19.05mm in diameter.
-The edge remains plain without any reeding or special markings.
-The coin’s thickness measures 1.52mm, maintaining the standard dimensions established for modern Lincoln cents.
+Like all Lincoln pennies minted after 1982, these coins consist of a 97.5% zinc core with 2.5% copper plating, weighing 2.5 grams and measuring 19.05mm in diameter.
+The edge remains plain without any reeding or special markings, and the coin’s thickness measures 1.52mm.

-You can distinguish authentic 2008 pennies by their copper-colored appearance, though the underlying zinc composition makes them noticeably lighter than pre-1982 copper pennies.
-The magnetic properties differ as well – while not strongly magnetic, the zinc core provides slight magnetic attraction compared to pure copper predecessors.
+You can distinguish authentic 2008 pennies by their copper-colored appearance, though the underlying zinc makes them noticeably lighter than the pre-1982 copper pennies, which weighed 3.11 grams.
+A simple magnet test can also help: the zinc-core post-1982 cent shows slight magnetic attraction, unlike pure copper predecessors.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)